- April 26, 2023

 Our healthcare team can evaluate your condition and outline your next steps if you’re suffering from spinal misalignment.
 While awaiting your appointment, we may suggest:

-- Bedrest.
-Overexertion and strenuous physical activity can worsen your condition and experience discomfort you feel.
+• Bedrest.
+Overexertion and strenuous physical activity can worsen your condition and the discomfort you feel.

 Call Specific Care Chiropractic to Learn More